 The truth is, even as a bonafide skincare junkie I used to hate sunscreen.
 It never felt good on my skin, never looked good on my skin, and never worked well with my makeup, and so I was guilty of never wearing it.
 But sunscreen has come a long way from that goopy white streaky stuff that we all grew up with.

 I’ve been using the Dermalogica Prisma Protect Sunscreen and I have have to admit that I actually makes my look good while also protecting my skin.
-And not only does it protect my skin from the sun, it actually protects my skin from pollution and other free radicals as well, which is an added bonus, since city life isn’t the friendliest to the skin.
+And additional bonus is, it protects skin from pollution and other free radicals as well, since city life isn’t the friendliest to the skin.
 But most of all, I love how it looks and feels on my skin.
-It has light reflecting particles that make.
+It has light reflecting particles that make my skin glow.